 Second, this is based on the exact same loan amount ($300,000) which means if you went with the first option you would have to come out of pocket for the closing costs.
 If not and you wanted to roll them into the loan (meaning increase the loan amount) your payment would be $1,470.44.

 In that scenario, in which you added the closing costs to the loan, the payment difference is $27.42.

-So if you went with the zero cost rate mortgage rate option you would be paying $27.42 more per month or almost $330 more per year.
-For most people the slight increase in monthly payment makes a lot more sense especially those who might move or possibly refinance in the next five to seven years.
+So if you went with the no cost rate mortgage rate option you would be paying $27.42 more per month or almost $330 more per year.
+For most people, the slight increase in monthly payment makes a lot more sense especially those who might move or possibly refinance in the next five to seven years.

 Different Lenders Have Different Definitions: